oracle/python-oracledb/doc/src/user_guide/dataframes.rst

   <https://pola.rs/>`__ use `polars.from_arrow() <https://docs.pola.rs/api/
   python/dev/reference/api/polars.from_arrow.html>`__.

-- If your library does not support ``from_arrow()``, then use ``from_dataframe()`` if the library supports it.
-This can be slower, depending on the implementation.

-Overall, the general recommendation is to use Apache Arrow as much as possible but if there are no options, then use ``from_dataframe()``.
 You should test and benchmark to find the best option for your applications.

 Creating PyArrow Tables
 +++++++++++++++++++++++